Meet the WPP Team

 Lucy Mitchinson

-Lucy is a Postdoctoral Research Associate in Behavioural Science.
-She is a mixed-methods researcher with an interest in health systems and health inequality.
-Her work in recent years has focused on understanding the barriers to cancer diagnosis and treatment.
+Lucy is a Behavioural Scientist and mixed-methods researcher with an interest in health systems and inequality.
+Her work has focused on barriers to cancer diagnosis and treatment, GP referrals, care delivery during health emergencies, and staff and patient experience.
+She completed a PhD in the Marie Curie Palliative Care Research Department of UCL.

 Jingsong Zhao